Thom Zimny: Work with Springsteen

 In 2005 he released Wings for Wheels: The Making of Born to Run, his first credit as a director, which won the Grammy Award for Best Music Film at the 49th Annual Grammy Awards in 2007.

 He directed the Netflix film of the Springsteen on Broadway concert residency, for which he won the Emmy for Outstanding Directing for a Variety Special at the 71st Primetime Creative Arts Emmy Awards in 2019.

 The 2019 film Western Stars, which Zimny co-directed with Springsteen as the musician's own directorial debut, premiered at the 2019 Toronto International Film Festival.

 In 2020 he directed the documentary film Letter to You.
 Zimny directed the 2024 documentary Road Diary: Bruce Springsteen and the E Street Band showcasing the band's tour rehearsals after a six year hiatus following the COVID-19 pandemic as well as Springsteen's own personal reflections along with rare clips and extensive concert performances from the Springsteen and E Street Band 2023–2025 Tour.
+In 2026, he directed the video for the song Streets of Minneapolis, about the events of Operation Metro Surge.

+In 2026, Zimny along with Chris Hilson directed Bruce Springsteen and the E Street Band: Land of Hope and Dreams (Philadelphia Freedom Cut).
+It was filmed during Springsteen's Land of Hope and Dreams American Tour on May 30, 2026 in Philadelphia, PA.
+The entire show will be released in four parts with the first part featuring thirty-seven minutes of footage being released to YouTube on September 9, 2026.